A way to evaluate side gigs without lying to yourself

-It’s not a growth hack.
+It is not a growth hack.

-It’s not a funnel.
+It is not a funnel.

-What the ABC Method Is
+What the ABC-eFlow Method Is

-What the ABC Method Is Not
+What the ABC-eFlow Method Is Not

-- Not a guarantee of success
+- A guarantee of success

-- Not optimized for screenshots or social media
+- Optimized for screenshots or social media

-The ABC Breakdown for Side Gigs
+The ABC Breakdown

 A — Assumptions